Samhain Rituals – Irish Food Traditions

 Pagan rituals as the origin of Trick or Treat

 Marking a liminal time of the year, where the veil between the world of the living and the world of the dead was its thinnest, all manner of ghoulish antics could take place between dusk on 31 October and dusk on 1 November.
-It is within the mayhem that the origins of our modern origins of Trick or Treat appear to lie.
+It is within the mayhem that the origins of our modern Trick or Treat appear to lie.

 During the course of Samhain festivities, the spirit of a family member deceased may well take the opportunity to pay a visit to their old home.
 And of course it was better for the household to receive a blessing than risk a curse, so only the utmost hospitality was to be laid before these visitors from beyond.